sleveque/aAA-FP/README.md

 - anorm_story    story of the absolute tolerances
 - rnorm_story    story of the relative tolerances
 - x_story        story of the solutions at each iterate

+Tests: we apply aAA-FP to accelerate several types of fixed-point iterations:

+        1. Jacobi iteration for $solving Ax=b$, where the coefficient matrices are from the Matrix Market repository.
+        2. Picard iteration for Navier-Stokes equations.
+This code is available from the authors upon request.
+        3. Alternating direction method of mulitpliers method (ADMM).
+        4. Gradient descent method for regularized logistrtic regression.